Davimity/Simple/SimpleCryptography/README.md

 # 🚀 SimpleCryptography

 A **powerful and modular library** for cryptographic operations, including encryption, hashing, and key derivation.
-SimpleSecurity provides easy-to-use, efficient, and flexible methods to integrate cryptography into your projects.
+SimpleCryptography provides easy-to-use, efficient, and flexible methods to integrate cryptography into your projects.

 ---